ecxod/gumicorn/docs/source/settings.rst

 Configure how header field names are mapped into environ

-Headers containing underscores are permitted by RFC9110, but gunicorn joining headers of different names into the same environment variable will dangerously confuse applications as to which is which.
+Headers containing underscores are permitted by RFC9110, but gumicorn joining headers of different names into the same environment variable will dangerously confuse applications as to which is which.

 The safe default ``drop`` is to silently drop headers that cannot be unambiguously mapped.